 As I am in charge of bringing methodology to our plants, I would say that Mobility Work still is a complementary tool today.
 We are willing to continue developing it and to implement it in Mexico, within around twenty plants.
 We are even thinking about going further and implement it in China.
 Our goal truly is to convince a large amount of Danone Waters infrastructures and to make them understand that this tool can really enhance their productivity.
 Our Mexican plants are really similar, so it would be very useful to benefit from the whole community dimension there!

 Yes, I did.
 I find it very satisfying that Mobility Work constantly cares about customers and does its best to always improve the solution, we truly value that.
 We always keep in mind that we are working with a startup and that it’s not always obvious for large companies to go down this path, each structure has its own way of thinking.
 It is important that each party knows its boundaries.
 Sure, some aspects still need to be more professionalized, but we have admit that Mobility Work is as startup: agile and very attentive.
-Another benefit of this tool is its cost, it is indeed very different from conventional CMMS that companies still choose to work with today.
-The notion of risk remains pretty relative and that is for sure a major competitive strength...
+Another benefit of this tool is its cost, it is indeed very different from conventional maintenance management software that companies still choose to work with today.

-To conclude, I would say that large companies often are reluctant to work with startups.
-I have to admit that the modus operandi are different and that one has to get accustomed to this kind of work relationship.
-Thanks to the very smooth communication with Mobility Work’s team members and with Marc-Antoine Talva (CEO), we can cooperate together, remain responsive and keep a high quality level.
+Thanks to the very smooth communication with Mobility Work’s team members, we can cooperate together, remain responsive and keep a high quality level.
 We obviously achieved to work together and to learn from each other!

 Thanks to Mr Maillot for delivering his honest testimony: users’ feedbacks are at the heart of our approach, and are helping us improve our product on a daily basis.